dadoonet/legacy-search/README.markdown

 DELETE person
 ```

-This branch is using [Elasticsearch Beyonder project](https://github.com/dadoonet/elasticsearch-beyonder)
-to create automatically the index settings and the right mapping when the project starts.

-But if you are running a live coding session, you can skip running this part
-and manually create the index from Kibana Dev Console:
+When doing a live demo, you can also skip writing the create index part and manually create the index from Kibana Dev Console:

 ```
 PUT person